CRESYM/colib0.github.io/pages/testCases/MTDC_RTDS_tests/index.md

 This case is typical of the converter driven stability slow interactions problem.

 ## References:
-This benchmark has been designed by the Control of HVDC/AC electrical grids group from TU Delft,
+This benchmark has been designed by the Control of HVDC/AC electrical grids group from TU Delft.

 ## Network ​description:
 The network is described by the following figure: